cdktf/cdktf-provider-upcloud/docs/loadbalancerDynamicBackendMember.go.md

 - *Type:* *f64

-Used to adjust the server's weight relative to other servers.

-All servers will receive a load proportional to their weight relative to the sum of all weights, so the higher the weight, the higher the load.
+Weight of the member.
+The higher the weight, the more traffic the member receives.
-A value of 0 means the server will not participate in load balancing but will still accept persistent connections.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/upcloudltd/upcloud/5.11.2/docs/resources/loadbalancer_dynamic_backend_member#weight LoadbalancerDynamicBackendMember#weight}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/upcloudltd/upcloud/5.11.3/docs/resources/loadbalancer_dynamic_backend_member#weight LoadbalancerDynamicBackendMember#weight}

 ---